 The associated faculty and staff at the Center for Science and Society are deeply saddened and outraged by the recent killings of George Floyd, Ahmaud Arbery, Breonna Taylor, Tony McDade, Sean Reed, and many others.
 We condemn the violence against Black and Latinx communities and stand in solidarity with all victims of police abuse, their families, and those valiantly protesting across the country.
-We wish to reaffirm our choice for the Center’s 2019-20 theme, Knowledge and Access, and have decided to extend our exploration of that theme through at least the 2020-21 academic year to focus on equitable and inclusive policies, systems, and digital spaces in our society.
+We wish to reaffirm our choice for the Center’s 2019-20 theme, Knowledge and Access, and have decided to extend our exploration of that theme through at least the 2020-21 academic year to focus on equity, diversity, and inclusion in policies, systems, and spaces in science and society.
 See our full statement for more information.

 Events, resources, and opportunities regarding this theme will be listed on our website and highlighted, below, throughout the year.